Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Results and discussion

-In contrast, the hydrodynamic simulations in Ref. \citep{Fu:2021pok} find that the $\mathcal{P}_{\textrm{total}}^{\mu}$ in $s$ equilibrium scenarios agree with the experimental data qualitatively.
-As mentioned previously, we have chosen a different EoS against the one in Ref. \citep{Fu:2021pok}.
+In contrast, the hydrodynamic simulations in Ref. \citep{Fu:2021pok} find that the $\mathcal{P}_{\textrm{total}}^{\mu}$ in the $s$ equilibrium scenarios agree with the experimental data qualitatively.
+As mentioned previously, we have chosen a different EoS than the one in Ref. \citep{Fu:2021pok}.

-One possible reason leading to the different results may come from the following fact.
-In the EoS of \emph{sp95-pce}, the speed of sound connecting QGP phase and PCE hadronic phase is not smooth and may lead to un-physical vorticity structure near to the freeze-out surface.
-We notice that the authors in Ref. \cite{Fu:2020oxj} have studied the EoS dependence in the global polarization.
+One possible reason leading to the different results may derive from the following fact.
+In the EoS \emph{sp95-pce}, the speed of sound connecting the QGP phase and PCE hadronic phase is not smooth and may lead to an un-physical vorticity structure near the freeze-out surface.
+We note that the authors in Ref. \cite{Fu:2020oxj} have studied the EoS dependence on the global polarization.

-We have also checked the results by using another EoS \emph{lattice-wb2014} \cite{Borsanyi:2013bia} and the total polarization has a similar ``sgin'''' as the experimental data qualitatively.
-But, $\mathcal{P}^{z,y}_{\textrm{total}}$ as a function of $\phi_p$ are almost flat $|\mathcal{P}^{z}_{\textrm{total}}|$ is quantitatively close to zero due to the highly suppression led by the factor $m_\Lambda$ in the denominator of the right-hand side of Eq. (\ref{eq:S_01}).
+We have also checked the results by using another EoS \emph{lattice-wb2014} \cite{Borsanyi:2013bia} and the total polarization has a similar ``sign'' as the experimental data qualitatively.
+But, $\mathcal{P}_{\textrm{total}}^{z,y}$ as a function of $\phi_{p}$ are almost flat and $|\mathcal{P}_{\textrm{total}}^{z}|$ is quantitatively close to 0 due to the high suppression led by the factor $m_{\Lambda}$ in the denominator on the right-hand side of Eq. (\ref{eq:S_01}).
 Therefore, our results show that the spin polarization with local-equilibrium corrections from hydrodynamic simulations are sensitive to the choice of EoS.

-In Fig. \ref{fig:PzPy_rest_01}, we compare the polarization in the laboratory frame and in particles' rest frames.
-It is found the difference of the polarization in the two frames is mild for $\mathcal{P}^z_{\textrm{total}}$.
+In Fig. \ref{fig:PzPy_rest_01}, we compare the polarization in the laboratory frame and in the particles' rest frames.
+It is found that the difference between the polarization in the two frames is slight for $\mathcal{P}_{\textrm{total}}^{z}$.
 Although the overall magnitudes and peaks of $\mathcal{P}_{\textrm{total}}^{y}$ are reduced in the particles' rest frames, in general, the choices of frames do not change the polarization qualitatively.